znetstar/whrsthat/README.md

 What's WhrsThat?
 ========================

-WhrsThat? is a web application that makes sharing an active or future event easy and simple!
+WhrsThat is a web application that makes sharing an active or future event easy and simple!
 Communicate your location through an image, coordinate todos with your friends, and create a unique story to share with your friends.

 Coming soon to a device near you...